Corruption in Nigeria: Review, Causes, Effects and Solutions

 Are Nigerian customs really doing the work they are called to do correctly?
 The customs service of Nigeria is the organization that is authorized to clear goods that are imported into the country.
 This group is not free from the menace of corruption.

 In most occasions, you must pay bribes to customs before your goods are cleared.
-Many containers that are being held captive by customs because the owners are not willing to pay the large amount of money being demanded.
+Many containers that are being held captive by customs because the owners are not willing to pay a large amount of money being demanded.

 Causes of Corruption